Hey bloggers and freelancers! It’s time we talked about how to negotiate with your clients on pricing.

 Are you sweating already?
-I know asking for pay raises makes everyone nervous, but honestly, why should it?
+I know asking for pay raises or money makes everyone nervous, but honestly, why should it?
 If we can take the fear and shame out of talking about money, more people and businesses would thrive.

 Ask for a Raise: Why It Matters